-- Voice traffic is routed over a Serial interface.
+- Voice traffic is routed over an external Serial interface using an external Layer 3 router connected to the gateway.
 If the interface is down, the traffic is dropped. - Data traffic is routed over a GRE tunnel.
-If the tunnel is down, the traffic is routed over the Serial interface.
+If the tunnel is down, the traffic is routed over the external Serial interface.
 If both interfaces are down, the traffic is dropped.